Service Animals on Campus

 Permitted animals: In University housing, both Service Animals and Assistance Animals are permitted.
 An Assistance animal is any animal, including non-dog animals, that 1) works, 2) provides assistance, 3) performs tasks, 4) or provides emotional support that alleviates an identified symptom/ effect of a person’s disability.

-Permitted Inquiries: Requests for support animals in student housing are handled through the Student Housing Office http://www.housing.ucdavis.edu/publications/specialaccommodations/
+Permitted Inquiries: Requests for support animals in student housing begin at the Student Disability Center.
+Notification of a Service Animal should be provided to Student Housing and Dining Services https://housing.ucdavis.edu/accessible-housing/.

 Requirements for all Service and Assistance Animals